go-goyave/goyave.dev/src/README.md

   </template>
   <template #slot-desc-2>

   Validating arrays is easy.
-All the validation rules, can be applied to array values using the prefix `>`.
+All the validation rules can be applied to array values.
 When array values are validated, all of them must pass the validation.

   [Learn more](./guide/basics/validation.html#validating-arrays)